Welcome to the Town of Northport, Maine

 OPENINGS ON THE PLANNING BOARD:

-There are currently two vacancies on the Planning Board - one regular member and one alternate.
-If you are interested in filling one of these positions, please contact Town Clerk Jeanine Tucker by either stopping by the office, phone 338-3819 X3 or email email@example.com
+There is currently one vacancy on the Planning Board for an alternate.
+If you are interested in filling this position, please contact Town Clerk Jeanine Tucker by either stopping by the office, phone 338-3819 X3 or email email@example.com

 OPENINGS IN LAND USE ORDINANCE COMMITTEE: